multunus/Open-Playbook/README.md

 ## <a name="compensation-principles"></a> Compensation Principles

-We donít compete with other companies on salary.
+We don‚Äôt compete with other companies on salary.
 Having said that:

 * Lower-than-expected compensation is a distraction for even the most committed and engaged employees.